-For vessels built under the TL Common Structural Rules, the annual thickness gauging may be omitted where a protective coating has been applied in accordance with the coating manufacturer's requirements and is maintained in good condition.
+For vessels built under the IACS Common Structural Rules, the annual thickness gauging may be omitted where a protective coating has been applied in accordance with the coating manufacturer's requirements and is maintained in good condition.

-- 3.5.3 Additional annual survey requirements after determining compliance with SOLAS XII/12 and XII/13 - 3.5.3.1 For ships complying with the requirements of SOLAS XII/12 for hold, ballast and dry space water level detectors, the annual survey is to include an examination and a test, at random, of the water ingress detection systems and of their alarms. - 3.5.3.2 For ships complying with the requirements of SOLAS XII/13 for the availability of pumping systems, the annual survey is to include an examination and a test, of the means for draining and pumping ballast tanks forward of the collision bulkhead and bilges of dry spaces any part of which extends forward of the foremost cargo hold, and of their controls.
+- 3.5.3 Additional annual survey requirements after determining compliance with SOLAS XII/12 and XII/13 - 3.5.3.1 For ships complying with the requirements of SOLAS XII/12 for hold, ballast and dry space water level detectors, the annual survey is to include an examination and a test, at random, of the water ingress detection systems and of their alarms. - 3.5.3.2 For ships complying with the requirements of SOLAS XII/13 for the availability of pumping systems, the annual survey is to include an examination and a test, of the means for draining and pumping ballast tanks forward of the collision bulkhead and bilges of dry spaces any part of which extends forward of the foremost cargo hold, and of their controls. - 3.5.4 Examination of double-side skin void spaces for bulk carriers exceeding 20 years of age and of 150 m in length and upwards and upwards, are to be carried out when required as a consequence of the results of the renewal survey (as required by para 2.2.3.3 of UR Z10.5) and intermediate survey (as required by C.3.4.2.1).
+When considered necessary by the Administration, or when extensive corrosion exists, thickness measurements should be carried out.
+If the results of these thickness measurements indicate that substantial corrosion is found, the extent of thickness measurements should be increased in accordance with table 3.11.
+These extended thickness measurements should be carried out before the survey is credited as completed.
+Suspect areas identified at previous surveys should be examined.
+Areas of substantial corrosion identified at previous surveys should have thickness measurements taken.